herecomesfed/herecomesfed/README.md

 # Hi there 👋 i'm Federico also known ad herecomesfed
 ## Front End Developer & Web Designer

-💪 Here on my GitHub you will find a lot of coding challenges i like to play.
-👨‍💻 I'm currently trying to master React.js as best as possible 🤓 I'm also currently studying Wordpress FSE and Rest API Development
+💪 Here on my GitHub you will find some of the coding challenge I do 👨‍💻 I'm currently trying to master React.js as best as possible 🤓 I'm also currently studying Wordpress FSE and Wordpress Rest API Development

 ## About Me
 🌍 Italian Guy based in Frosinone and Rome